DataDog/hiring-engineers/answers.md

 ![APP Key](/images/2_1_API.PNG)

-Then, I've followed the tuturial for creating a new dashboard using the API, using python language.
+Then, I've followed the tutorial for creating a new dashboard using the API, using python language.
 [Using API: Create a new dashboard](https://docs.datadoghq.com/api/latest/dashboards/#create-a-new-dashboard)

 I compared a few examples to find something simple that I could adapt to my scope.
 I finally found an example that could suit me in the public GitHub repository: